h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 Here I have two identical meshes, all except _UVs_.
 I want to transfer the UVs from the left one (obvious, it has _Normal Map_!) to the other.
 Let's go through the options we need and why.

 _Vertex Position: Off_ - I don't need that because my meshes are basically the same and no vertices were move or deformed.
-This could be useful when
+This could be useful when you want to match the surfaces of two objects.
+Or when transferring data between high and low versions of a model.